Select your language

 In spring, the "Old Village" awakens in an atmosphere of new beginnings and preparation for the upcoming summer season.
 Nature is in full splendor: an abundance of spring flowers, the delicate blossoms of the almond trees and mimosas and the bright pink of the Judas trees compete with the last winter white on the summit of Dirfis on the island of Euboea.
 While the sun is already providing pleasant warmth and the landscape is in full bloom, the locals devote themselves to their everyday tasks or renovate their houses.
 Life goes on in a quiet, leisurely manner.
 The mild temperatures invite you to go on long hikes or spend relaxing hours on deserted beaches.
 Only a few visitors are there at this time and blend in with the lives of the locals.

-As summer draws closer, the "Old Village" blossoms into new life.
-The souvenir shops open their doors and present their colorful variety of goods.
-The taverns put their tables outside and invite you to spend relaxed evenings.
-The bus service from Patitiri to the old village and Steni Vala has resumed regular service.
-The village is getting ready to welcome visitors.
-They are few and far between at first, but as summer progresses they become more numerous - reaching its peak in August.
-On August 15th, locals and visitors come together to celebrate the Feast of the Assumption, with a procession, a traditional Greek wedding ceremony and dancing until the early hours.
+As summer approaches, the "Old Village" comes alive.
+Souvenir shops open their doors and display their colorful variety of wares.
+Taverns move their tables outside—perfect for balmy evenings with good food and a glass of wine under the starry sky.
+The bus once again regularly brings visitors from Patitiri to the old village and Steni Vala.
+The village prepares to welcome its visitors.
+At first, they arrive only sporadically, but as the summer progresses, the number increases.
+Until August, summer reaches its peak and the village blossoms.
+On August 15th, there is a grand celebration: locals and visitors come together to celebrate the Assumption of the Virgin Mary—with a solemn procession, a reenactment of a traditional wedding, and exuberant dancing until the early hours.

 Head to the Old Village in the late afternoon.
 Enjoy an aperitif at sunset and stay for a moonlit dinner.
 Then you'll understand why this once-abandoned place was brought back to life with so much love.